MappedIn/ios/readme.md

 # Mappedin iOS Integrations

 In this repo you can find a number of sample applications demonstrating different ways to integrate with Mappedin to render your maps and begin building your own custom indoor mapping experiences on iOS.
-To learn more about ways to integrate with Mappedin, checkout [developer.mappedin.com](https://developer.mappedin.com/).
+To learn more about ways to integrate with Mappedin, check out [our developer portal](https://developer.mappedin.com/).

 The Mappedin SDK for iOS enables you to build powerful, highly flexible, unique, indoor mapping experiences natively inside your iOS apps.
-This repo contains projects showcasing versions 1, 2 of our fully native SDK, with more projects coming soon to get you started on more advanced projects.
+This repo contains projects showcasing each version of our native SDK.

 This repo also contains a project demonstrating how to integrate with our our out of the box web product, [Mappedin Web](https://www.mappedin.com/wayfinding/web-app/), within a webview on a mobile app.

+## Mappedin iOS SDK v4 Examples

+Version 4 of the iOS SDK is the current version.
+This is a minimal sample app that you can use to get started.
+[API documentation](https://developer.mappedin.com/docs/ios/latest/) and [a walkthrough guide](https://developer.mappedin.com/guides/ios/) are available via [our developer portal](https://developer.mappedin.com/).

+## Mappedin iOS SDK v3 Examples

+Version 4 of the iOS SDK is now in LTS (long term support).
+This is a minimal sample app that you can use to get started.
+[API documentation](https://developer.mappedin.com/docs/ios/latest/) is available via [our developer portal](https://developer.mappedin.com/).

 ## Mappedin iOS SDK v2 Examples

-We're very excited to launch version 2 of The Mappedin SDK for iOS!
 Version 2 is a completely new SDK built from the ground up to enable us to take indoor mapping experiences further than ever before.
 The SDK supports much of the sample functionality as version 1 and more, but in version 2, rendering is powered by the [Mapbox Maps SDK](https://docs.mapbox.com/ios/maps/examples/).
 This means that you'll be able to use some features of the Mapbox Maps SDK as well as Mappedin features.

 You can view all the [documentation](https://developer.mappedin.com/docs/ios/) for the SDK along with informative [guides](https://developer.mappedin.com/guides/ios/) at [developer.mappedin.com](https://developer.mappedin.com/).